Sharannya340/the-walking-hand/README.md

 - [✅] Documentation completed
 - [✅] Final build ready

+NEW-
+`[We had to scrap our inital idea of the prank on the night of 20th April because our H-Bridge and DC motors got fried.
+Hence, we came up with an entirely new concept and executed it in less than 24 hours.]`

 ## 14.2 Weekly Update Log

 | Week | Planned Goal | What Actually Happened | What Changed | Next Steps |